dogmatiq/dogma/README.md

 An **aggregate** is a unit of application logic with associated state that encodes the business invariants of a specific application.
 These invariants are the "rules" of the business domain that must not be violated, even temporarily.

-This concept is taken directly from [Domain Driven Design].
+The aggregate concept is taken directly from [Domain Driven Design].
+When employing [CQRS], the aggregate forms what is sometimes referred to as the "write model", or "command model".

 An aggregate receives command [messages](#message-and-message-handler) in order to effect a change in a particular **instance** of that aggregate.
 Such state